pvandervelde/zinger/engineering.md

 The high level requirement is:

-    The CrateRover is designed to cooperate with human operators.
+    The tBlaze is designed to cooperate with human operators.
 As such it will behave in ways that prevent any damage to humans, animals, property and the cargo.

 Translating this requirement leads to the following engineering demands: